Canada Tax Calculator (2026)

 How much income tax will I pay in Canada as an employee?

-What is the Ontario Health Premium and when do I pay it?
+What is CPP and do I have to pay it?

 Compare Canada with other countries